What Does the Bible Say About Someone Owing You Money?

 Moreover, the Bible speaks about the responsibility of the borrower.
 It’s not just about the lender’s attitude; borrowers are encouraged to repay their debts as a matter of integrity and faithfulness.

-See also What Does the Bible Say About Perception?
+See also What Does the Bible Say About Youth?

 In essence, the Bible’s guidance on money lending and debts is about balancing justice and mercy.
 It’s about recognizing the importance of financial agreements while also valuing human dignity and kindness.
 It encourages us to view money and debts through the lens of our faith, shaping our actions not just by legal standards, but by moral and spiritual ones too.